veronewra/320final/index.md

 They dont look very correlated, but thats not enough to draw conclusions.
 There are many statistical analyses that can give us more insight, but lets start with some basic ones.
 The pearson correlation coefficient can tell us how strongly two continuous variables are correlated.
 It ranges from -1 to 1, -1 being a strong inverse correlation and 1 being a strong positive relationship.
 A pearson correlation around zero indicates little to no correlation.

-p-values are a little harder to explain, this article probably does it better than I can: https://www.scribbr.com/statistics/p-value/
+p-values are a little harder to explain, [this article](https://www.scribbr.com/statistics/p-value/) probably does it better than I can.
 tldr: the p value is the probability the observation happened by chance.
 A smaller p-value suggests higher statistical significance

 ```python3